 What is it?

-Involuntary Unemployment Cover pays a monthly benefit for up to 3 months to help you while you're looking for work if you've been made involuntarily redundant or, if self-employed, your business is declared insolvent.
-The maximum cover is $3,000 per month.
+Optional Involuntary Unemployment Cover pays a monthly benefit for up to 3 months to help you while you're actively seeking work if you've been made involuntarily redundant or, if self-employed, your business is declared insolvent.
+The maximum cover is up to 85% of your income, up to $3,000 per month.

 Who is it for?